Jeyxiang/Jeyxiang/README.md

 - 👋 Hi, I’m @Jeyxiang
-- 👀 I’m interested in software development and building analytical models!
+- 👀 I’m interested in software development and data analytics!
 - 🌱 I’m currently embarking on a web development project!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects!
-- 📫 How to reach me ...
+- 📫 How to reach me: www.linkedin.com/in/si-jian-xiang-5509831a3

 <!---
 Jeyxiang/Jeyxiang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.